-We have developed a scalable visualization system to allow the viewer to walk through multibillion atoms [33].
+We have developed a scalable visualization system to allow the viewer to walk through multimillion atoms [33].
 The system uses fast visibility culling based on the octree data structure to reduce the number of atoms sent to the graphics pipeline.
 Multiresolution rendering is used to further speed up the rendering process.
-The visibility-culling task is offloaded to a
+The resulting system renders a million-atom system at nearly interactive frame rates on a dual processor SGI Onyx2 with an InfiniteReality2 graphics pipeline.
+We are currently exploring the use of parallel preprocessing to achieve billion-atom walkthrough.

-Fig. 1.
-A researcher investigating a fracture in a 1.5-billion-atom model of a ceramic fiber composite material rendered in an ImmersaDesk virtual environment at our Concurrent Computing Laboratory for Materials Simulations.
+Figure 1: A researcher investigating a fracture in a 1.5-billion-atom model of a ceramic fiber composite material rendered in an ImmersaDesk virtual environment at our Concurrent Computing Laboratory for Materials Simulations.